 Most organisations claim that they are customer centric.
-While this is a great mindset to have, the reality is most organisations don't have the fundamentals in place to enable them to act in a truly customer-centric way.As Customer Experience consultants, we have worked with dozens of organisations who proudly claim that they “are customer-centric”.
+While this is a great mindset to have, the reality is most organisations don't have the fundamentals in place to enable them to act in a truly customer-centric way.As customer experience consultants, we have worked with dozens of organisations who proudly claim that they “are customer-centric”.
 While it’s great to see that a lot of organisations think like this, the reality is that many of them don’t have the fundamentals in place to enable them to act in a truly customer-centric way.
 In fact, many organisations have processes, incentive schemes or organisational politics at play that can be counter-productive to delivering on customer commitments.

 At the recent Australasian Society of Association Executives (AuSAE) Member Experience conference we asked the audience to raise their hand if they worked for a business that claimed to be customer-centric - most of the attendees raised a hand.
 We then asked those with a hand in the air to keep their hand raised if they agreed that their organisation actually was customer-centric, and as anticipated, most of the hands fell.

-With so much buzz around customer-centricity its little wonder we’re seeing such a shift in organisational focus back to the customer, but simply declaring something doesn’t make it so.
+As digital consultants, we see so much buzz around customer-centricity its little wonder we’re seeing such a shift in organisational focus back to the customer, but simply declaring something doesn’t make it so.
 For a company to truly act in a customer-centric way it needs to be set up to do so, and whilst this is not a simple task it is an incredibly valuable one – for both the customer and the organisation itself.

 Everyone needs to start somewhere, so we have developed 5 key steps that an organisation can start today to set the foundations for the path to becoming truly customer-centric.
 Importantly, none of these steps requires a great deal of investment beyond time and a commitment as well as a willingness to do things a bit differently to what has been done before.